oliverknitter/VNLS/README.md

 # VNLS

-Implementation of the Variational Neural Linear Solver.
+Implementation of the Variational Neural Linear Solver, as presented in Toward Neural Network Simulation of Variational Quantum Algorithms by Knitter et al (2022).